 5. Use a distinct font.

 Think Harry Potter, Star Wars, Coca-Cola and Walt Disney.
 Even without the actual logos, their fonts alone would remind you of their brand.
 Their unique lettering adds up in building their brands own identity such that even if you just use their font to spell out other words or sentences, you’d still recognize, that’s a Harry Potter font.
-Should you need to use words or letters in your logo design, make sure the font is easily understandable, whatever the size.
-Use two different fonts at the most.

 6. Do away from excessive effects – gradients, shadows, reflections, etc.